Own-Data-Privateer/hoardy-mail/README.md

   : shell command to use as an MDA to deliver the messages to (required for `fetch` subcommand)
     `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
     `maildrop` from Courier Mail Server project is a good KISS default.
+  - `--new-mail-cmd NEW_MAIL_CMD`
+  : shell command to run if any new messages were successfully delivered by the `--mda`

 - folder search filters:
   - `--all-folders`